jokaorgua/trello_to_slack/readme.md

 5. go build
 6. start the daemon. it will setup or check hooks on its start

-P.S. slack user ids for relations can be found here https://api.slack.com/methods/auth.test/test
+P.S. slack user ids for relations can be found in users' profiles